Mexico’s new migrant policy adds to Biden’s border woes

 “Call Daddy,” her 6-year-old son Wilson told her.
 “Tell him to come get us.”

 But Xeni was one of the unlucky ones.
 U.S. border agents took her and the children into custody and put them on a plane.
 She said the agents told her the family was being taken to a different city for processing.
-When they landed in El Paso, they were bused to a bridge leading into Juarez.
+When they landed in El Paso, they were bused to a bridge leading into Juárez.
 On a recent evening, she sat at the cafeteria at a migrant shelter, cradling her 3-year-old daughter, who repeatedly coughed.

 “We were all tricked,” Xeni said, speaking on the condition her last name wasn’t used, for fear of problems with the U.S. immigration system.